JesseSwildens/Software-ontwikkeling-VESOFTON/README.md

 Header files: `*.h`

 The name of the file must be in snake_case and cover its contents.
-It's encouraged to keep files as simple as possible.
+It's encouraged to keep a single feature per file, when possible.

 ### Naming convention
 All *functions* part of the API must contain the prefix `API_`.